Cheye Alexander: International career

 Alexander played one game for the England C team, coming on as a substitute in an away win against Estonia U23 on 15 November 2016.
+In October 2023, he was called up to the Saint Lucia national team for a set of 2023–24 CONCACAF Nations League matches.
+On 13 October 2023, Alexander made his debut and played the full 90 minutes for Saint Lucia in a 2–1 win over Guadeloupe.

 Personal life

-In 2016 Alexander set up his own brand, Christian Rose, combining his name with that of his younger sister 'Rose'.
+In 2016 Alexander set up his own brand, Christian Rose, combining his name with that of his younger sister Rose.